 Knockdhu / AnCnoc are not currently open for tours due to COVID-19 - the distillery are trying to minimise the impact on their workforce/whisky production.

 The Macallan Estate

-Macallan Estate underwent a spectacular £140million refurbishment in 2018 (see video below) and now offer a range of experiences, as long as you are over the age of 18 (children are not permitted at the distillery, though they are permitted in ground floor areas including the Boutique, Elchies Brasserie and Jewel Box.).
+Macallan Estate underwent a spectacular £140million refurbishment in 2018 (see video below) and now offer a range of experiences, as long as you are over the age of 18 - children are not permitted in the production areas of the distillery, nor on the first floor, though they are permitted in ground floor areas including the Boutique, Elchies Brasserie and Jewel Box.
 All tour and tasting experiences must be booked in advance - they will not accept walk in bookings.
 Elchies Brasserie and The Boutique and the Jewel Box are open to the general public without a prior booking, though only on Saturday and Sunday.

 The new Macallan distillery is a spectacular achievement in design and engineering and is unlike any other distillery we've visited.
 The distillery is integrated with the visitor experience, all under one roof in an open-plan layout of epic proportions.